BlankParenthesis/pxls-rs/README.md

 - Partially transparent palette values.

 And from a more development perspective:
-- Database migrations.
-- Leaner database structure.
+- Database migrations and a leaner database structure.
 - Smaller server scope (no need to worry about serving client files).
 - A more sane and consistent API.